top of page

 Adult Lessons

 Skating is a sport that can be enjoyed at any age.
 Whether you skated as a child or have never been on the ice before, our classes are designed to teach adults how to skate or enhance the skills you already have.
-Classes are designed for skaters 15 years of age and up.
+Classes are designed for skaters 14 years of age and up.
 More information can be found here.

 Hockey Skating Skills

 Classes are designed for hockey players who want to refine their skating skills to become a stronger and more agile player on the ice.
 Classes will focus on edges, crossovers, and turns that enhance power, speed, and agility for game situations.
 Instruction will be given based on Learn to Skate USA Hockey curriculum.
-Participants should have passed Basic 1 or an equivalent.
+Participants should have passed Basic 1-Hockey 1 or an equivalent.
 Hockey 1 curriculum is covered in the Basic 1 and Intro to Skating classes.
 A Learn to Skate USA membership is required.
 Participants are encouraged to wear hockey gear.
 No sticks or pucks allowed.

 Not sure which level to sign up for?